backdrop-contrib/better_exposed_filters/README.txt

 When adding a CCK-field based filter, be sure to use the "Allowed values" option, otherwise the filter is rendered as an auto-complete textbox.

+In Views 3.x, the BEF configuration options have been moved to the Exposed Form dialog.
+Set the "Exposed form style" to "Better Exposed Filters" and make your configuration changes in the resulting dialog.
+Each filter is listed based on the label given in the exposed filter dialog.

 -- CUSTOMIZATION --